johackim/obsidian-publish/README.md

 Obsidian Publish is awesome, but you can't customize SEO, robots.txt, rss.xml & sitemap.xml.

-So, I created this project to self-host your Obsidian Publish vault with these features.
+So, I created this project to self-host my Obsidian Publish vault with theses features.

 ## ✨ Features